Eng

 Get In Touch

-Traffic fines in Tamil Nadu
+Traffic Fines and New Rules in Tamil Nadu

 Tamil Nadu is the most industrialised state in India.
 With major cities like Chennai, Coimbatore, and Madurai serving as industrial hubs, Tamil Nadu is a state that has witnessed nearly continuous growth.
 And with this growth, comes opportunity, and opportunity attracts people towards the state.
 Tamil Nadu is also a state with increasing number of vehicles on the road.
 Heavy vehicle traffic coupled with increasing vehicles loosely translates to a rise in accidents.
 To counter this, the Tamil Nadu government implemented changes introduced in the Motor Vehicles Act of 1988.